-Based on internal communication stats, for most of the last century, internal communication was the way that companies shared information with their employees.
+Based on internal communication stats, for most of the last century, internal communication was the way that organizations shared information with their employees.
 The value of internal communications in the workplace was obvious, and the role of internal communications in employee engagement was clear.
 This was a top-down, one-way form of sharing updates and facts.
 “Why are good internal communications important?” was a question that in the analog age of decades past, was largely taken for granted.
 But in the digital era of today, things have changed.
 With the internet and social media now a daily part of engaged employee life, professional information has become a two-way street.
 And it’s happened quickly.
 According to an article published by Gartner, “The entire social media landscape and operating environment have shifted to something unrecognizable, even when looking back a mere five years.”
 A recent Forbes article takes it even one step further.
 It claims, “There’s no doubt that social media has changed human behavior over the past decade.”
 The article goes on to report that “81% of Americans have a social media profile, and two hours are spent on social media every day by the average person.”
 In short, social media has totally changed the landscape of professional communication.

 The new direction is obvious.
 The times are changing.
 And as a result, businesses need to keep up.